AdamAurisano/NeutrinoML/docker/README.md

 ## Image production

 Running `bash new_image.sh` will spin up a new container based on an image containing CUDA 11.1.
-From there, the user can install some important packages and then install Anaconda inside the image by running `bash setup_conda.sh`.
-This process will refresh the bash shell after Anaconda is installed.
-Once this is done, the user can proceed to install PyTorch and other custom packages by running `bash install_packages.sh`.
-Once complete, the user can then detach from the image and commit it by running
+From there, you can install some important packages and then install Anaconda inside the image by running `bash setup_conda.sh`, answering "yes" when prompted.
+The new conda environment will not be enabled by default, so you should then run `bash exec` to refresh the terminal.
+You can proceed to install PyTorch and other custom packages by running `bash install_packages.sh`.
+Once complete, you can then detach from the image and commit it by running

 ```
 docker commit <image id> nvcr.io/univcinci/pytorch-neutrinoml:<tag>